nslee333/cheat_sheet/linux.md

 ctrl + r -> search for used command in past.

+ctrl + c -> politely ask the process to exit.

+ctrl + \ -> kill the process with with extreme prejudice

 xdg-open [file.pdf] -> open pdf in prefered app (firefox works)

 cp -a /source/. /dest/ -> -a is an improved recursive flag, the '.' is used to copy all files, directories, hidden or visible.